scottranken/scottranken.github.io/_posts/2025-08-25-star-field.markdown

 <br>

 A single class was created to achieve this effect: `Star`.
 This class creates a star and updates its position.
-The `starfield` array contains 500 stars.
+The `starfield` array contains hundreds of stars to produce the full starfield effect.

 Each star is drawn as a line.
 The line’s length, or trail, represents the warp speed and is determined by the slider’s `warpSpeed` value.
 When `warpSpeed` is set to 1, stars are drawn as circles so they appear as single points without trails and to eliminate unwanted small trails at low warp speeds.